 - Why macro stewardship must align with corporate engagement and capital allocation

-Stakeholder capitalism is under fire from multiple directions.
+Stakeholder capitalism has come under fire from multiple directions recently.
 Caught up with a rising backlash against ESG investing, some hard-line commentators argue it is vague and lacks teeth.

+They claim grand business commitments are nothing more than disingenuous PR statements – undermining the whole movement.
 Others invoke the term ‘woke’ capitalism and argue ethical governance should be left to politicians.
-In the words of Milton Friedman, they believe the role of business should be simply “to increase its profits”.
+In the now infamous – but often narrowly quoted – words of Milton Friedman, they believe the role of business should be simply “to increase its profits”.

 The critics are wrong: in my view, a more nuanced and inclusive form of capitalism will lead to much better outcomes for societies and economies than a model that pursues profit alone.
 However, stakeholder capitalism must become more substance than slogan if it is to help tackle the biggest issues we face, from the climate crisis to rising social inequality.

 The first “Davos Manifesto,” published by the World Economic Forum in 1973 (or European Management Forum as it was then), sought to codify stakeholder capitalism and declared “the purpose of professional management is to serve clients, shareholders, workers and employees, as well as societies, and to harmonize the different interests of the stakeholders”.1

 Part of the disparity in views and lacklustre take-up relates to the broad definition of stakeholder.
 Edward Freeman arguably characterised this best when he defined a stakeholder as “any group or individual who can affect or is affected by the achievement of the organisation's objectives”.2 The net result is an accountability void: where no one feels agency or pressure to make changes, the resulting paralysis leaves the global commons to rot in the process.